 So there was a short circuit on the 5V supply line.
 I measured continuity across all capacitors and marked al those that seemed short which I then soldered out.
 Basically I removed all ripple filter caps of the digital ICs.
 Subsequently I no longer measured a short circuit across the 7805.
 It turned out that two of the filter caps had shortened.
 I replaced those with 470pF that I had left over from the Opra 6 repair and put all the other working ones back in.
 That was all it needed.
 Plugged in the adaptor and there it was up and running again.

 I noticed that the unit emitted a slight humn and a significant amount of noise when cranked up fully.
 I then remebered that the device has always been a little noisy.
-I then found that it might not be a bad idea to check whether the analog circuit could be improved upon.
+I realized that it might be a good idea to check whether the analog circuit could be improved upon.
 All opamps where LF347 and a little research revealed that the TL074 is compatibel and seemed to have better ratings.
 So I decided to replace all LF347 with TL074.
 I used sockets just in case that I where proven wrong and had to reverse it, which didn´t happen.
 I am quite stisfied with the improvement and really happy to have the unit back in working condition.

 If all of a sudden you are getting an error message on your Computer stating that your USB device failed then this is most likely due to worn out capacitors of the power supply.